WarrenGreen/FacebookFaceRecognition/README.md

 __Face Recognition__

 Facial recognition relies on Local Binary Pattern Histograms(LBPH) implemented in the OpenCV library.
-LBPH, obvious from the name, first creates Local Binary Patterns by sampling image subregions, creates a histogram of these values and then compares this histogram to an incoming image through a classifer such as k-nearest neighbor(KNN).
+LBPH first creates Local Binary Patterns by sampling image subregions, creates a histogram of these values and then compares this histogram to an incoming image through a classifer such as k-nearest neighbor(KNN).
 The sampling to create the LBH is done by comparing each pixel, C, to P pixels in the region to it's R neighbors defined as a (P, R) neighborhood.

 ![alt text](https://github.com/WarrenGreen/FacebookFaceRecognition/blob/master/readmeImages/LBP1.png?raw=true "(P,R) Neighborhood")